founder-z/zeroone-docs/paretto/eremento.md

 ## Icon

+This element is used to display small figures.
-Icon elements can create a wide variety of icons from properties for free.
+You select variety of icons to display from a dropdown in Icon property.

 ## Image

-Image elements can insert images by selecting a file from the property source.
+Use this element to display an image.
+You can set the image source from a bucket or from a URL.

 ## Video

-Upload an mp4 file or select a dynamic video to use as the background.

-##
+Use this element to display a video.
+You can set the video source from a bucket or from a URL.